Seventeen million. 17,000,000: for perspective.

 Rest assured, your staffing firm is going to touch base to get on the same page about role requirements, expectations, timelines, and more.
 The metrics you track internally, however, say a lot about the state of your hiring process.

 Effective communication is the key element to getting the most out of using a staffing firm.
-Here are three tips to improve communication with your staffing firm and ensure all efforts contribute to a successful staffing experience:
+Here are three tips to improve communication with your staffing firm and ensure all efforts contribute to a successful and speedy staffing experience:

 Make them an extension of your team